© Sydney Theatre School | Sydney Theatre Management Pty Ltd.

 This module develops the skills required to act to camera.
 Learners will be introduced to the particular requirements of performing in a film and television context and the skills requirements of performing to camera.
 This unit requires learners to perform to camera and will use practical exercises to enable learners to develop their camera performance technique.
 Scenes from Australian and international television and film scripts will be used in rehearsal and performance.
 Learners will be familiarised basic production techniques and health and safety aspects.
 Learners will be encouraged to read, view and listen to a broad range of texts, screenplays and television and film performances for analysis of genre, approaches to acting and audience demands.

 Term 3: Contemporary Theatre Performance

 This unit is about the application of acting techniques to contemporary theatre texts.
 Students will be able to adapt and develop their acting skills using styles appropriate for plays written post 1950.
-A one-act contemporary play will be performed to a public audience in Week 12.
+A one-act contemporary play (or scenes from multiple plays) will be performed to a public audience in Week 12.

-Each production is directed by a highly experienced and qualified teacher / director.
-The director is different for each term.
+Each performance/production is directed by a highly experienced and qualified teacher / director.
+The teacher is different for each term.
 Productions are staged over several nights in the final week of term, in front of a public audience.